History

 Course content

-Our History Masters covers all periods from medieval to late modern, focusing on Scotland, Britain, Europe and America.
+This Masters offers courses across all periods from medieval to late modern, focusing on Scotland, Britain, Europe and America with increasing global perspective.
 You’ll study historical skills and methods and produce a research dissertation based on primary sources.
 History at Glasgow rates joint 4th in the UK for research excellence and impact.
 Our research directs our postgraduate teaching so that you'll explore cutting-edge topics.

 Information for international students